IT Support & Managed Services Guide

-Wide mix of technologies – IT Support is more important than ever to ensure businesses remain operational and effective.
-However, the wide mix of IT, such as on-site & cloud-based systems, sometimes complex infrastructure, servers, backup, telephony and more present a bewildering range of stuff to support.
-Choosing the right IT support solution will depend upon your situation and context, so look at all the options such as outsourcing, in-house and co-managed solutions and if you partner with a 3rd party look for confirmation they can do what they claim.
+IT Support is more important than ever to ensure businesses remain operational and effective.
+However, you also need to support a bewildering mix of technologies.
+New IT such as cloud-based systems, often work alongside complex infrastructure, servers, backup and telephones.
+Therefore, your choose of IT support solution will be key in meeting these challenges.
+Therefore, look at the options including outsourcing, in-house and co-managed support and ensure any supplier can deliver what they claim.

 Other Factors to Consider

-Getting the most for your Users – Consider your users & look for a service solution that puts them ‘front & center’ of all the things you do around IT support.
-Not just customer service, but also pro-active support and training for users.
+Consider your users and identify service solutions that puts them at the centre of your IT support practices.
+Not just customer service, but also pro-active support and training users.
 Getting the most from IT systems is frequently hampered by poor user knowledge, sub-optimal processes and lack of regular training.
-Make these elements part of the IT support process by creating building in regular update & briefing sessions on the latest features and be more proactive and collaborative with regard your IT users.
+Make these elements part of the IT support process by creating and building in regular update & briefing sessions.
+You can make this engaging by focusing on the latest features and be seen to be more proactive and collaborative.

-Focus on Solving Problems – We are seeing the collaborative approach to IT support is starting to replace the traditional 1st, 2nd and 3rd layer models.
-In some traditional IT support situations, especially the larger organizations, you may have experienced being passed from one agent to the next.
+Increasingly the collaborative approach to IT support is starting to replace the traditional 1st, 2nd and 3rd layer models.
+In traditional IT support situations, especially the larger organizations, you may have experienced being passed from one agent to the next.
 Each time having to repeat your details, explain the problem again until someone, anyone could finally fixes your problem.
 A frustrating experience for customers and those providing the IT support.
-IT support teams can work better when there is a high degree of collaboration, where junior and senior staff are located together, where interventions and advice become the norm.
-Technology obviously plays a key part, with ticketing systems recording all actions, customer self-service portals and knowledge bases all helping to improve customer service.
+IT support teams can work better when there is a high degree of collaboration.
+Such as where junior and senior staff are located together, where interventions and advice become the norm.
+Technology also key, with ticketing systems recording all actions, customer self-service portals and knowledge bases all helping to improve service.

 Outsourcing Vs In-House IT Support